Electrolysis School

 What Does an Electrologist Do?

-As an electrologist you’ll use specialized equipment to permanently stop hair from growing.
-The procedure can be done on all parts of the body, including the eyebrows, but your clients will often come to you for a permanent solution for the areas most commonly associated with hair removal, such as legs, underarms, or faces.
+Electrologists use specialized equipment to permanently stop their clients' hair from growing.
+The procedure can be performed on all parts of the body, including the eyebrows, but typically targets the legs, underarms, and face.

-1. Insert a tiny needle into the hair follicle.
+1. A tiny needle is inserted into the hair follicle under the skin's surface.

 There are three types of electrolysis methods: galvanic, thermolysis, and blend.

-This method uses a direct electrical current to create a chemical reaction that destroys the cells that regrow hair in the hair follicle.
-It was the earliest form of electrolysis, and it has a history dating back more than a century, but it has fallen out of favor as new techniques emerged.
-It’s highly effective—it doesn’t affect the surrounding tissue since it doesn’t use heat, and works even on tricky curved follicles.
-The drawback is that it takes much, much longer than the alternatives—as long as three minutes per hair.
+Galvanic electrolysis uses a direct electrical current to create a chemical reaction.
+The reaction then destroys the cells that regrow hair in the follicle.
+It was the earliest form of electrolysis and works well on strong, coarse hair, but it has fallen out of favor as new techniques emerged.
+It's highly effective but takes much longer than the alternatives—as long as three minutes per hair!

-This method uses an alternating high-frequency current to generate enough heat to damage the follicle.
-It’s applied in basically the same way as galvanic electrolysis, but it works much more quickly, requiring only one to three seconds per hair.
-Because of its speed, thermolysis is much more popular than galvanic, but it’s not as effective for people who don’t have fine hair.
+The thermology method (also known as short-wave diathermy) uses an alternating high-frequency current to generate heat to damage the follicle.
+It's much quicker than the galvanic method, requiring only one to three seconds per hair.
+Because of its speed, thermolysis is much more popular than the galvanic method, but it's not as effective on course hair.

-As the name implies, blend electrolysis blends both methods, using thermolysis-generated heat to stimulate a galvanic chemical reaction.
-It takes longer than thermolysis—about seven seconds per hair—but it works well for coarse hair, scattered hair, or problem areas.
+As the name implies, the blend method combines both, using thermolysis-generated heat to stimulate a galvanic chemical reaction.
+It takes longer than thermolysis—about seven seconds per hair—but works well for coarse hair, scattered hair, and problem areas.

 Laser hair removal and electrolysis both damage follicles to prevent new hair growth, but they use different kinds of energy to do it.
 Laser hair removal uses concentrated beams of light, while electrolysis uses a mild electric current.
-The next most important difference is that electrolysis is actually permanent, while laser treatments provide a long-term, but ultimately temporary, solution to hair removal.
-The third primary difference is that electrolysis is an FDA-approved treatment while laser hair removal—or any other method—is not.
+Electrolysis is permanent, while laser treatments provide a long-term, but ultimately temporary, solution to hair removal.
+Electrolysis is also less painful and works better on a wider range of hair and skin types.
+However, it requires more sessions overall.

 sponsored content, school availability varies by location